udaiyamnmGITHUB/angular-projects/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## The thoughts behind the implementation

-This project demonstrates a customer can navigate around customer, product and order screens. and also user can submit sign-up form that allows customers enter their first name, last name and email addres
+- This project showcases a user-friendly interface that allows customers to navigate through different screens related to customer, product, and order information.
+Additionally, users can sign up by filling out a form that collects their first name, last name, and email address.

-- This signup UI component is built as a  JSON driven UI component
-- UI questionnaires can be simply extended by adding diff type input control
-- UI form validation is by using reactive form and appropriate error message is displayed
+-  The signup form is built as a JSON-driven UI component, which makes it easy to extend by adding different types of input controls.
+Form validation is implemented using reactive forms, and appropriate error messages are displayed to users.

-- customer, product, order and layout modules are created
-- lazy loading is applied to do code splitting - this would reduce initial load & improve the performance
-- created a high rich user UX signup form, with validation
+-  To improve performance, the project uses lazy loading to split the code into smaller chunks, reducing the initial load time.
+The project also includes modules for customer, product, order, and layout, making it easy to manage and maintain.

-- injected services only at the component level
+-  The signup form provides a high-quality user experience, with rich features and validation.
+Services are injected only at the component level, ensuring that the project is efficient and scalable."

 ## What can be done more if I have more time?